fsudssAI/RASlab-website/content/projects/collaborative_learning/index.md

   postcode:
   country:

-summary: Nowadays, the huge amount of data are often generated at geographically dispersed edge locations, each capturing only a portion of the global phenomenon of interestCollaborative learning.
-Collaborative learning is a solution for simultaneously training all models efficiently using all datasets without violating privacy requirements and provide resiliency against bad actors.
+summary: The past few decades have seen a tremendous increase in the volume and complexity of data generated in scientific discovery processes.
+Moreover, due to the rapid growth in internet and networking technology, it is now common for these experiments to be composed of geographically dispersed components.
+Each of the components generates and stores a huge dataset which captures only a portion of the global phenomenon in question.
+This poses a tremendous challenge for data analysis, even with the most advanced Machine Learning/ AI methods.
+The state-of-the-art approaches to this problem involve either routing data to a trusted central location where the learning task takes place or iteratively performing the learning task over the dispersed data sources.
+However, in addition to low efficiency issues and high cost, there is often a single point of failure, resulting in low resiliency to faults and adversarial targeting.
 abstract: ""

 # Talk start and end times.